Trascendiendo Fronteras: Immigration at the San Diego/Tijuana Border (San Diego, CA)

 For the Passamaquoddy tribe, education and cultural preservation are powerful forms of resistance to the continued forces of colonization.
 Participants will learn from educators at Beatrice Rafferty School and the Sipayik Youth & Rec.
 Center as well as leaders of tribal government, connecting their work to the broader indigenous sovereignty movement.

-Leaders: Ellie Heywood '19 and Ray Tarango '20
+Leaders: Ray Tarango '20 and Michelle Veras '20